-Welcome Fall 2023 Admits!
+Welcome Fall 2026 Admits!

-Accepting Your Offer | Getting to Know Our Community | Financial Aid at Union | Getting Started at Union
+Accepting Your Offer | Financial Aid at Union | Action Items

-Congratulations on your acceptance and we look forward to celebrating this exciting milestone with you!
+Congratulations on your acceptance, and we look forward to celebrating this exciting milestone with you!
 Welcome to our community of compassionate and justice-focused leaders.

 The resources below will assist you in your decision and help you get started as a student at Union.